berkutov-stas/DevOps_online_Kiev_2021Q1/m4/task 4.2/Readme.md

 First, I set up a VLAN for each of the 8 subnets.

 *enable
 conf t
-10 name WG1*
+vlan 10 name WG1*

 The same for the rest of the VLANs.

 I assigned a network interface to each of the VLANs using the commands:

 *interface fastethernet 0/1
 switchport mode access
 switchport access vlan 10*

 I repeated the same for the remaining 7 VLANs.

 I gave VLAN access to computers from the workgroup.

 *interface fastEthernet 0/2-5
 switchport mode access
 switchport access vlan 10*

 the same for other VLANs.

 After that, I configured trunk port on each of the switches by connecting them to the router.

 *interface gigabitEthernet 0/1
 switchport mode trunk
 switchport trunk allowed vlan 10,20,30,40*

 The same is on the second switch fot VLANs 50, 60, 70, 80.

 After that, on the router, I created subinterfaces for VLANs and assigned them IP addresses, which became gateways.

 *interface fastEt 0/0.1
 encapsulation dot1Q 10
 ip address 192.168.1.254 255.255.255.0*

 I did the same for the rest of the VLANs and after that I registered dynamic routing by command